by Mary E. Lowd

 “What the hell!”
 Cmdr.
 Wilker barked.
 The collie rushed to the empty space where the captain had been, twirled around several times as if looking for him, and then turned to growl at the viewscreen.
 “Open a channel,” he snapped, but before the terrier at the helm could follow his order, a message from the Archidopteran vessel appeared on the viewscreen.

-The image of the icosahedral vessels disappeared, replaced by an image of an Archidopteran itself: its silver carapace gleamed, and its many-jointed arms moved restlessly; shimmery wings flapped slowly behind it; the antennae on its head and glittering compound eyes stared relentlessly at the screen; when its wriggling mouth parts and pincer-like mandibles began to move, it emitted a sound like a chainsaw squealing against metal.
+The image of the icosahedral vessels disappeared, replaced by an image of an Archidopteran itself: its silver carapace gleamed, and its many-jointed arms moved restlessly; shimmery wings flapped slowly behind it; the antennae on its head and its glittering compound eyes stared relentlessly at the screen; when its wriggling mouth parts and pincer-like mandibles began to move, it emitted a sound like a chainsaw squealing against metal.
 All of the cats on the bridge flattened their ears, and the dogs rolled their heads, trying to escape the horrible sound.

 But Consul Tor heard the meaning inside it — not through words, but through feelings.
 The green otteroid spoke, translating what she understood as it came to her: “The Archidopteran Queen needs new worlds for her eggs and new worker drones to tend them.
 Our ship is too small for her to bother with us, but she’s taken our captain as a warning: don’t interfere.”